Out of Many Scattered Things: Lady Stardust

 Stay calm, she tells herself.
 Stay calm, it’s okay.
 It’s okay, Caity, it’s okay.
 One two three four, she counts to herself.
 One two three four, two two three four, three two three four—but it doesn’t feel the same.
 She doesn’t feel the same.
 She’s not sure how she’s different but she is.
 She’s missing a hand or a leg or an eye or a brainstem.
 She’s missing something she can’t see.

-“Cait,” Jasper says, very quiet and very close to her.
-“Listen to me.
-You’re okay.
-I’m going to unbolt you right now.”
-She feels him grasp the electrode he’s screwed into her helmet and into her skull.
-She can feel his grip somewhere where no human should ever feel anything.
+“Cait,” Jasper says, quiet and close.
+“Here it comes.”
+He grasps the electrode he’s screwed into her helmet and into her skull.
+She feels his grip somewhere where no human should ever feel anything.
 “Take a deep breath,” he says.
-She tries, but he says, “Not good enough, Caity,” he whispers.
-“Try again.
-All the way in, all the way down.”

 She does it, her eyes wide, her vision blurring.

 “Let it out,” Jasper says.
-And when she does—he yanks the brainstem port out of her head.
+And as she does—he yanks the brainstem port out of her head.

 She wants to scream but she’s out of air.
-She gasps and leans forward, her hands struggling with the helmet, her vision flaring and fading, flaring and fading.
+She gasps and bends forward, her hands struggling with the helmet, her vision flaring and fading, flaring and fading.

 She pulls the helmet off, feeling her hair fall stiffly and incompletely out the twist she’d put it in that morning.
-The back rim is red and sticky.
+The back rim is warm and sticky.

 “Cait,” Jasper says, trying to pull the helmet out of her hands.
 “Cait, give me that.
 Let go.
 Put your head down.
 Or, shit.
 Maybe not?
 Can I get a doctor over here?
 There were two of them bolted in!”

 Lightcap looks for Serge.
-She can barely see him behind the wall of people that separates them.
-She calls to him, silently, with only her thoughts, an unreasoned act of pure instinct, but he’s not there.
+She can’t see him behind the wall of people separating them.
+She calls to him silently, with only her thoughts, an unreasoned act of pure instinct, but he’s not there.
 They aren’t connected anymore.
 She is only herself.

-“Look at her back,” Jasper is hissing to someone, one hand on her shoulder, pushing her down, one hand at the base of her skull, holding her hair.
+“Look at her back,” Jasper hisses at someone, one hand on her shoulder, pushing her down, one hand at the base of her skull, holding her hair.
 “It’s all down her back.
 I must have hit something going in.
 It’s not like the fucking skull has anything important, right?
 Jesus Christ.
-Jesus Christ, she could be bleeding into her brain.”
+Jesus Christ, she could be bleeding into her brain.
+She probably is.”

 “Serge,” Lightcap calls into the knot of people between them.
 “Serge!”

-But he doesn’t answer her, or, if he does, she can’t hear him.
+But he doesn’t answer, or, if he does, she can’t hear him.

 “They had to drill a hole in your skull,” is the first thing Serge says to her.
 “Another hole.
 A second one.”

-“I noticed,” Lightcap says, her fingers running over the side of her head where they’ve shaved away her hair in a narrow strip, the neat line of stitches beneath a thin bandage.
+“I noticed.”
+Lightcap runs her fingers over the side of her head where they’ve shaved away her hair in a narrow strip.
+There’s a neat line of stitches beneath a thin bandage.
 “Think I should copy your buzzcut?”

 “Nah, wear it down,” Serge advises.
 “Move your part, comb it over, twist it around, and pin it up.
-Your hair is so long that no one will even be able to tell.”
+No one will be able to tell.”

 Lightcap lifts an eyebrow.